-- Level Eater
+Level Eater

 	Here's some extra power for players veering towards casual matches; don't use these titans in official play because as of this writing, they currently adorn the ban list.
 Ultimate Offering lets you pay 500 life points during either your main phase of your opponent's battle phase to gain extra normal summons, and you can do this multiple times in a single round.

 	Level Eater can easily revive itself from your graveyard by reducing a monster's level, giving ridiculously easy tribute summons, and Dandylion fields two monster tokens when sent to the graveyard (from anywhere) that can be used as tribute fodder on later turns.

 	How to Finish Your Monarch Deck

 	We've tackled some of the best Monarch options and learned which members reign supreme, but with an archetype this big, you've got several great ways to complete your deck.
 Some players opt to blend their build with the banishing powers of "Macro Cosmos" to exile enemy units while consistently reviving "D.D.
 Survivor".
-It's a tricky format, but can yield high rewards.
+It's a tricky format, but it can yield high rewards.
 Alternatively, some use Frog or Super Quantum creatures for tribute fodder, while still others actually attempt to incorporate some extra deck creatures into the theme.

 	Whatever route you choose, today's arsenal should set you well on your way to a Monarch victory, and I very highly recommend this competitive meta deck, especially since many of its formerly-restricted cards are now unlimited.
 But for now, as we eagerly await the Konami's next expansion of card-destroying rulers, vote for your favorite Monarch and I'll see you at our next Yu-Gi-Oh review!

 	Questions & Answers